eguneys/lheadsup-play/STORY.md

 ehs1_river_3x32-50000 A: 0.76 O: 0.05
 ehs1_river_6x64-108000 A: 0.74 O: 0.06
 ```
 Accuracy is the ratio of number of accurate samples that is output with a difference less than 0.09 than the target.
+Higher the better
 Outlier is the ratio of number of outlier samples that is output with a difference greater than 0.2 than the target.
+Lower the better
 Note that Output is the hand strength value in 0-1 range.

 `3x32` means 3 residual blocks and 32 filters. `50000` means it is trained for 50000 steps.